catholicmelb/parish-handbook/docs/contents/4-property.md

 ### Lease agreements requiring the Archbishop's approval

 In November 1984, the Australian Catholic Bishops Conference (ACBC) determined which leasing arrangements constitute extraordinary administration across the Catholic Church for diocesan and parish assets and therefore require special permissions.
-The **Lease, license and hiring of parish property policy** **(document link to come)** provides the full details, but in summary, the ACBC and the Archbishop require the following consultations and consents:
+The **[Lease, license and hiring of parish property policy](https://camorgau.sharepoint.com/:b:/r/sites/PAH-Property/Shared%20Documents/PAH_Lease%20and%20Licence%20of%20Parish%20Property.pdf?csf=1&web=1&e=YAvrpb)** provides the full details, but in summary, the ACBC and the Archbishop require the following consultations and consents:

 | Lease period                                                  | Parish priest responsibilities                                                                                               | Requirements before Archbishop can give consent                                                                                                                   |
 | ------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |